Narek-Pogosian/formbuilder/README.md

 ## TODO

-- Settings
+- [x] Settings
-- Templates
+- [ ] More field types
-- More field types
+- [ ] Templates

-- Change builder fields design
+- [ ] Change builder fields design
-- Better field-item design on mobile, drag on side and actions in dropdown.
+- [ ] Better field-item design on mobile, drag on side and actions in dropdown.